-Most of today’s exotic rechargeable battery systems–nickel-cadmium, nickel-metal hydride, and the variety of lithium-based cells–are 20th Century developments, products of research labs at major corporations and universities.
-New chemistries are no longer discovered through experimentation because the principles of battery design and operation are now well known.
+Most of today’s exotic rechargeable battery systems–nickel-cadmium, nickel-metal hydride, and a variety of lithium-based cells–are 20th Century developments, products of research labs at major corporations and universities.
+New chemistries are no longer discovered through experimentation because the principles of battery design and operation are now well-known.
 Today new efforts in battery design focus on making the optimal chemistries work in practical cells.

 There are battery technologies to suit all conditions and purposes.
-Modern uses may demand long life, small size, high current, light weight or any combination of these factors and batteries have been developed to satisfy all of these needs.
-Take a browse through the different types of battery and find out which is best for your needs:
+Modern uses may demand long life, small size, high current, lightweight or any combination of these factors and batteries have been developed to satisfy all of these needs.
+Take a browse through the different types of batteries and find out which is best for your needs:

 The AAA battery (also called R03 or “triple-A”), is the smaller sister (or brother if you prefer your batteries to be male) of the AA battery.
 It is gaining in popularity quickly and is already the second most common battery sold in the UK.